zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

 ## Experiment environment:

-CentOS 7 or Ubuntu>=14.04;	python2.7;	2 GPUs and each GPU'd better lager than 8GB memory ;
+CentOS 7 or Ubuntu>=14.04;	python2.7;	2 GPUs and each GPU'd better lager than 8GB memory;

 PyTorch with the version released between 2018.10.1-2018.10.30, and should be compiled from source.(Because some ops written by detectron authors are not contained in PyTorch installation file).